MLA Style Guide (8th Edition)

 MLA (Modern Language Association) Style is a system of documentation that is used for both scholarly manuscripts and research papers.
-The style sheet (as it is often called) will provide you with specific instructions on all matters in regard to citing information retrieved from books, magazines, newspapers, scholarly journals, and electronic resources.
-This information will appear in your bibliography, which is a list of the works cited in your paper, and in the body of your paper (this is referred to as a parenthetical or in-text citation.)
-You must follow specific instructions when citing information from a book, a periodical (meaning a magazine, newspaper, or academic journal), a Web site, or a subscription database.
+The MLA Style Guide will provide you with specific instructions on all matters in regard to citing information retrieved from books, magazines, newspapers, scholarly journals, and electronic resources.
+This information will appear in your works cited page, and in the body of your paper (this is referred to as a parenthetical or in-text citation.)
+You must follow specific instructions when citing information from a book, a periodical (a magazine, newspaper, or academic journal), a Web site, or a subscription database.
 Since there will be many instances where the below examples do not apply, you are encouraged to ask for assistance from a librarian or request to see the MLA Handbook for Writers of Research Papers, which is kept at the Reserves Desk on the first floor of the library.
 Please note the MLA Style Guide has recently been updated to the 8th edition and many significant changes have been made from the previous edition.
 The example below reflect the changes of the 8th edition.

 DOCUMENTING INFORMATION FROM THE LIBRARY’S SUBSCRIPTION DATABASES

-When citing information retrieved from library databases like ProQuest Direct, Issues and Controversies, and Biography Resource Center, you need to note the publication in which the information originally appeared, the name of the database from which you retrieved the information, and the date that you accessed the database.
+When citing information retrieved from library databases like ProQuest Direct, Issues and Controversies, and Biography Resource Center, you need to note the publication in which the information originally appeared and the name of the database from which you retrieved the information.

 FINDING MORE INFORMATION ABOUT DOCUMENTING SOURCES USING MLA